Advising & Applications now open for Spring 2026, January Term 2026 & Summer 2026. Click here to get started

 Included

-- Option A: Argentine homestay with daily breakfast and dinner included.
+• Option A: Argentine homestay with breakfast Mon-Sat and dinner Mon-Fri.

-- Option B: Shared apartment with fully equipped kitchen.
+• Option B: Shared apartment/Residence Hall with fully equipped kitchen.
 Meals are not included.

 Not Included

-For students enrolling in more than one session, housing and other ASA services and benefits are not provided during the break between sessions.
+For students enrolling in more than one session, housing, medical insurance, and other ASA services and benefits are not provided during the break between sessions.
+For academic year students, medical insurance during the break between semesters can be purchased for an additional fee, if it is required to get your visa.

 Program Calendar